PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Introduction

 This paper introduces \our{} (\underline{P}arallel \underline{A}uto\underline{R}egressive \underline{C}ombinatorial \underline{O}ptimization), a novel learning framework to address multi-agent combinatorial problems effectively via parallel solution construction as illustrated in \cref{fig:ar-par-illustration}.
 We design specialized transformer-based Communication Layers to enhance coordination among agents during decision-making, enabling collaborative behaviors.
 Our model leverages a Multiple Pointer Mechanism to efficiently generate actions for various agents simultaneously at each solution construction step.
 Priority-based Conflict Handlers ensure feasibility and resolve potential conflicts among agents' decisions based on learned priorities.

-We summarize \our{}'s contributions as follows: \begin{itemize} \item We propose a general Parallel Autoregressive framework for solution construction in multi-agent CO. \item We introduce Communication Layers to enhance agent coordination at each parallel construction step. \item We design a Multiple Pointer Mechanism that reduces latency by efficiently decoding solutions in parallel. \item We enhance solution quality with Priority-based Conflict Handlers that tie break with learned priorities. \item We evaluate PARCO on multi-agent vehicle routing and scheduling, where we outperform state-of-the-art learning methods across diverse problems\footnote{Code at: \url{https://github.com/ai4co/parco}}. \end{itemize}
+We summarize \our{}'s contributions as follows: \begin{itemize} \item We propose a general Parallel Autoregressive framework for solution construction in multi-agent CO. \item We introduce Communication Layers to enhance agent coordination at each parallel construction step. \item We design a Multiple Pointer Mechanism that reduces latency by efficiently decoding solutions in parallel. \item We enhance solution quality with Priority-based Conflict Handlers that tie break with learned priorities. \item We evaluate PARCO on multi-agent vehicle routing and scheduling, where we outperform state-of-the-art learning methods in solution quality, generalization, and efficiency. \end{itemize}